windicss/docs/integrations/vite.md

 ### Preflight (style resetting)

-Preflight is enabled on-demanded.
+Preflight is enabled on-demand.
 If you'd like to completely disable it, you can configure it as below

 ```ts windi.config.ts
 import { defineConfig } from 'vite-plugin-windicss'